rpetrich/callander/README.md

 ## Limitations

 Programs that launch other programs are not supported by callander, due to the limitations of seccomp.
-If asked to run a program that does exec other programs, callander will emit an error that can be overridden with the `--block-exec` option.
+If asked to run a program that does `exec` other programs, callander will emit an error that can be overridden with the `--block-exec` option.

-Only x86-64 binaries are supported.
+Only x86-64 Linux binaries are supported.
 A version for aarch64 is in development, but not yet available.

 Additionally, callander is beta software and requires more real-world testing.
 If you have a program that it doesn't analyze properly or rejects, please open